paulscherrerinstitute/PsiIpPackage/CommandRef.md

 By default all files are compiled into a library named accoding to the IP-Core name and version but the user can optionally choose a different library using the *lib* parameter.

-By default the file type is determined by Vivado automatically.
-However, in some cases this fails (e.g. VHDL 2008 is not recognized, Vivado assumed VHDL 2002).
-In these cases it is useful to explicitly set the file type (e.g. to "VHDL 2008").
+By default the file type is determined by Vivado automatically but the auto detected type can be overwritten manually.
+For VHDL, VHDL 2008 is used by default.

 **Parameters**
 <table>